 Yes, the Cirneco dell'Etna is considered a rare breed.
 While it has gained recognition in certain canine circles, it remains relatively unknown to the general public.
 The breed's scarcity adds to its allure for those seeking a unique and ancient canine companion.

 The Cirneco dell'Etna and the Pharaoh Hound share some similarities, leading to occasional confusion.
 However, several key differences distinguish the two breeds.
 While both are sighthounds with a similar sleek build, the Pharaoh Hound is larger and more muscular than the Cirneco.
-Additionally, their coat colors differ, with the Pharaoh Hound often exhibiting a distinct red or tan color with white markings.
+Additionally, their coat colours differ, with the Pharaoh Hound often exhibiting a distinct red or tan colour with white markings.

 The name "Cirneco" is believed to have ancient roots, possibly derived from the Greek word "kirkos," meaning "circle" or "ring."
 This may allude to the Cirneco's distinctive curled tail or its role in circling and capturing prey during hunts.